Week in Wrestling: Santino Marella’s Royal Rumble memories

 • The return of Brock Lesnar on Raw served as a reminder that the “Beast Incarnate” instantly becomes the single most captivating figure whenever he steps foot on Raw.
 Lesnar and Heyman remain the WWE's top act, and Lesnar needs to go over Goldberg at WrestleMania in convincing fashion.

-• The WWE crowned Tyler Bate as its first ever United Kingdom champion this past weekend in London, but the stars of the tournament were Mark Andrews—who joined the Week in Wrestling with a Wrestlers’ Tribune this past September—and Pete Dunne, who finished as the runner-up.
+• The WWE crowned Tyler Bate as its first ever United Kingdom champion this past weekend in London, but the stars of the tournament were Mark Andrews—who joined The Shoot this past September—and Pete Dunne, who finished as the runner-up.
 Both Andrews and Dunn wrestled one another in the PWG BOLA this past September.

 • Nigel McGuinness was on commentary for the UK Tournament, and his contributions to the business of professional wrestling were perfectly captured in this story on WWE.com: “How Nigel McGuinness helped influence a generation of Superstars.”
 I would have also enjoyed reading the perspective from those who never competed with McGuinness—John Cena, AJ Styles (who is connected with McGuinness through TNA), and Shinsuke Nakamura are three who standout—to see what, if any, influence he had on those who watched his work from afar.